UI-Energy-Smells/UIEcoSense/README.md

+# UIEcoSense
-# UI Energy Smells
+Tool for detecting UI Energy Smells in ReactJS
-Core module for code and non code analysis.
+Refer to the site for more details.

 ## Installation
 1) Run `npm install` to install all dependencies.